-A Tree Warden is the person who cares for the shade trees on public and Town lands such as parks, town commons, public streets, schools and town forests.
+A Tree Warden is a person who cares for the shade trees in public and Townlands such as parks, town commons, public streets, schools, and town forests.

 Some of the duties of a Tree Warden include but are not limited to:

-- Conduct street tree inventories & hazard tree assessments
+Conduct street tree inventories and hazard tree assessments

 They evaluate trees and provide preventive tree maintenance programs and hazardous tree removal.
-They are responsible for oversight of utility arboriculture operations, run public meetings and even outside contractors.
+They are responsible for oversight of utility arboriculture operations, running public meetings, and even outside contractors.
 Warden must ensure public safety and the safety of town tree workers.